Michael Hannon, PhD, LAC, NCC

 Drs.
 Michael and LaChan Hannon are the co-founders of the Greater expectations Teaching & Advocacy Center (GETAC), a non-profit organization based in Burlington County, New Jersey, dedicated to supporting families supporting and institutions serving neurodivergent and other marginalized children and families.

-Financial: Michael Hannon has employment relationships with Montclair State University, Center for MARCUS, and AJ Drexel Autism Institute.
-He receives a speaking honorarium from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Michael Hannon has employment relationships with Montclair State University, Center for MARCUS, and Drexel University.
+He receives a speaking honorarium, recording, and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Michael Hannon is a member of the American Counseling Association, the American School Counselor Association, the Association for Counselor Education & Supervision, the Association for Multicultural Counseling & Development, and the Association for Humanistic Counseling.